realfakenerd/OMM/conductor/tracks/shadcn_setup_20251230/plan.md

 This plan outlines the steps to integrate `shadcn-svelte` and set up the foundational UI components.

 ## Phase 1: shadcn-svelte Initialization & Setup
-- [~] Task: Install necessary dependencies for `shadcn-svelte` and its peer dependencies
+- [x] Task: Install necessary dependencies for `shadcn-svelte` and its peer dependencies 5438c42
 - [ ] Task: Initialize `shadcn-svelte` using the CLI with Default/Slate configuration
 - [ ] Task: Verify `tailwind.config.ts` and `app.css` are correctly updated
 - [ ] Task: Conductor - User Manual Verification 'Phase 1: shadcn-svelte Initialization & Setup' (Protocol in workflow.md)